FG Arraigns El-Rufai for Allegedly Wiretapping Ribadu’s Phone

 He predicated the request on the grounds that witnesses’ families could be vulnerable to attack from persons sympathetic to El-Rufai.

-While opposed to the request for concealing witness’ identity, the defence argued it is the constitutional right of an accused person to know his accusers.
+While opposed to the request for concealing witness’ identify, the defence argued it is the constitutional right of an accused person to know his accusers.

 Iyamu further submitted that there was no evidence before the court showing El-Rufai had any cult-like followership or posed a threat.